 Beach profiling, plastic collection and measuring light pollution take place throughout.

-Click here for more information on the roles by season and sample work rotas for each Field Station:
+Here are sample work rotas for each Field Station:

 The project has two different Field Stations, each with its own volunteer accommodation and a research focus in different parts of the island.